dcos/examples/geoserver/1.10/README.md

 ## Install GeoServer

-To install GeoServer, navigate to Universe from the DC/OS UI and select GeoServer.
-Advanced Installation should be used and your chosen address should be entered in to the `geoserver.virtual-host` configuration field.
+To install GeoServer, navigate to Catalog from the DC/OS UI and select GeoServer.
+Configure should be used and your chosen address should be entered in to the `geoserver.virtual-host` configuration field.
 For this tutorial, we will continue to reference the default in example URLs - be sure to substitute the appropriate value for your environment.